Tensions soar at border as China increases number of troops

 They are not concentrated in the flash points the source also added.

 Indian officials are tracking the developments closely.
 The officials also said that there is no cause for worry owing to the number of troops the Chinese have deployed.
-On the other hand the Chinese state media has described the developments as the worst since the Doklam standoff in 2017.
+On the other hand, the Chinese state media has described the developments as the worst since the Doklam standoff in 2017.

 India says that there is a need to set the stage for talks.
 There is no problem as long as the Chinese troops are stationed wherever they are.
 Last week, Army Chief General M M Naravane made a visit to Ladakh for a security review.